JackTschetter/Fuzzing-with-AFL-and-Heap-Attacks/README.md

 - A machine running Ubuntu 22.04.
 The program should on most recent Linux systems, although the supported configuration is Ubuntu 22.04.
 - C. The entire project was written using C programming language.
-- GTK 3 family of GUI libraries.
-This assumes you want a GUI version.
-- (Optional) The precompiled binary from this repository.
-- (Optional) A hexadecimal editor.
+- A suitable version of AFL++ compatible with a machine running Ubuntu 22.04.

 ### Installation